One-third of workers would take a pay cut to never dress for work again. Here’s how retailers are responding

 “We designed these pieces for people who had active commutes, like those who biked to work and didn’t want to have to change when they got to the office,” she says.
 “The pants had been popular with guys in tech, but in the past they were too casual for people in finance who still wore suits to the office.
 But these pieces just flew off the shelves during the pandemic.”

-Leland Drummond, cofounder of a new intimates brand called LDMA (“Life Deserves More Action”), points out that the pandemic didn’t just increase consumers’ desire for comfort, it also blurred the lines between the various activities in our lives.
+Leland Drummond, who cofounded a new intimates brand called LDMA (“Life Deserves More Action”) with Michele Thomas, points out that the pandemic didn’t just increase consumers’ desire for comfort, it also blurred the lines between the various activities in our lives.
 “Working from home means squeezing in a workout before your Zoom call and then taking your kids to the playground,” she says.
 “Consumers are looking for garments designed for activity but that still allow you to look presentable.”

 Drummond launched LDMA for women who wanted underwear that’s comfortable to exercise in but also breathable and moisture-wicking so it could be worn after a workout.
 (Her team also focused on making sure panty lines didn’t show through leggings and tights, since this is a sure breach of office professionalism.)
 Since launching in mid-November, Drummond says the brand has sold months’ worth of inventory in a matter of weeks, and has had to reorder products far sooner than expected.